 System to Develop and Certify ICT Personnel

-Konica Minolta has implemented an internal training program to develop ICT personnel who can leverage IT and digital technologies to provide added value from the customer’s perspective.
+Konica Minolta, Inc. has implemented an internal training program to develop ICT personnel who can leverage IT and digital technologies to provide added value from the customer’s perspective.
 The ICT Personnel Skills Certification System has been put in place to certify and register skill levels, from beginner to expert, based on the company’s definitions of human capital, such as Data Scientist.*1 A training curriculum has been developed at each level.
-In fiscal 2019, 71 employees were certified and registered as Data Scientists, 129 as KM Product Owners*2, and 9 as IT Architects.*3 Training was also provided at development sites outside Japan, and efforts have begun to expand the certification system worldwide.
+In fiscal 2020, 154 employees were certified and registered as Data Scientists, 47 as Konica Minolta Product Owners*2, 12 as IT Architects*3, and 67 as Konica Minolta System Architects.*4

 - Data Scientist: Personnel who can identify decision-making and workflow issues by reviewing various types of data and then establish solutions

 - KM (Konica Minolta) Product Owner: Personnel well versed in both business and software technology who can maximize return on investment in software development

 - IT Architect: Personnel who are responsible for realizing the processes and architecture for providing IT services to customers

 - Konica Minolta system architect: These personnel primarily build infrastructure and systems in the cloud and design application architecture.

 Konica Minolta College